accera-tech/solar-components/src/components/organisms/ac-modal/readme.md

 ### `set(props: any) => any`

-Set properties to the managed component.
+Setup a new modal on the screen.

 #### Parameters